Travel advice for Iceland

 While Iceland's Northern Lights are active all year round, they are only visible when the sky is dark enough.
 Consequently, the best time to witness this celestial spectacle is between September and March.
 July, however, is not a great month to visit for this.

-September is particularly favoured due to an increase in geomagnetic storms around the autumn equinox (around 22 September).
+September is particularly favored due to an increase in geomagnetic storms around the fall equinox (around 22 September).
 Evenings then become a dream, as, by September, the sun sets as early as 8:30 PM, significantly aiding visibility.
 The timing works wonderfully for sightseeing tours, offering a chance to avoid the usual crowds.

 For more information, read our detailed guide to the best places and times to see the Northern Lights.